Blosc/caterva-scipy21/caterva_workshop.md

 To understand Caterva it is important to know some terms that are directly related to it:

 - Data compression is the process of encoding data in order to reduce its size.
-Caterva usually works with compressed datasets, making easier to the user to manipulate this processed data.
+Caterva usually works with compressed datasets, allowing for a more contained use of space in memory of on disk.

 - Data chunking is a technique that consists of dividing a dataset into partitions of a specific size (chunks).
-Caterva algorithms implement a second level of this strategy to achieve better performance.
+In addition, Caterva algorithms implement a second level of partitioning to achieve better performance.

 +++ {"slideshow": {"slide_type": "slide"}}